AnthonyCxx/Notes-and-Writeups/C++/Advanced/Lambda Expressions.md

 body; however, return types are optional for lambdas and they also have a [capture clause](https://www.learncpp.com/cpp-tutorial/lambda-captures/) that can give them access to variables within the same scope.

+If you _really_ want to declare the datatype of a lambda variable, it's technically a [std::function](https://en.cppreference.com/w/cpp/utility/functional/function) object.

 ## Lambda Expression Format
 ```C++
 //Format